moustaphastar/bakery-management-app/README.md

 # Installing and running

 - Clone the project `git clone https://github.com/moustaphastar/bakery-management-app.git` or download the code.
 - Open the project with an IDE and build the project.
-If you want to use command line run `gradle install` to install dependencies than `gradle build` to build the project.
+If you want to use command line, run `gradle install` to install dependencies than `gradle build` to build the project.

 # React application

-- It has not beet added yet.
+- It has not been added yet.

 # TODO